gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **Note:**
-- For switch profile operation to start, `restore_partitions` option must be disabled like the above configurations.
+- For switch profile operation to start, `restore_partitions` option must be disabled, like in the above configurations.
 If both `restore_partitions` and `switch_profile` are enabled, both operations would not be done.
-- All partition images are verified with their .sha256sum files before switch_profile operation starts.
-If one file fails the verification, no change would be made.
+- All partition images are verified with their .sha256sum files before the switch_profile operation starts.
+If one file fails the verification, no change will be made.
 - During switch profile operation, both the blue LED and the red LED would be blinking.